DigiBP/DigiBP_Emmentaler/docs/process.md

 ![Architecture of the digitised process](architecture/architecture-model.jpg "Architecture of the digitised process")

+The frontend was built with Oracle APEX.
 Oracle APEX is a free tool for rapid application development that helps in developing and publishing desktop and mobile applications.
+In our proposal automation process APEX serves as the User Interface where proposals are managed and submitted.
+APEX has a direct access to the Oracle Database.
+All the proposal data is stored centrally in the database.
+The process automation and process modelling is done in Camunda BPMN, that provides his own REST API for the interaction with external tools.
+To communicate from APEX with Camunda, this REST API is used.
+To access data from the Camunda BPMN in the Database, special REST Endpoints were built, to provide a REST API to the database for the Camunda Process.